-In a well developed essay of no more than a 1000 words, clearly discuss your understanding of the profession of social work and include the following:
+In a well-developed essay of no more than 1,200 words, discuss your understanding of the profession of social work and include the following:

-- Clearly explain your personal and professional goals including a rationale for pursuing an MSW.
-Please include why The Greater Rochester MSW Program is the most appropriate program for you and how it will help you achieve your professional goals.
+- Clearly explain your personal and professional goals including a rationale for pursuing a MSW degree.
+Please include why SUNY Brockport's MSW Program is the most appropriate program for you and how it will help you achieve your professional goals.

-Please note that your personal statement is evaluated based on the quality of discussion of each of the above points.
+Please note: Your personal statement is evaluated based on the quality of discussion of each of the above points.